 Why you should conduct a trade mark search

 A registered trade mark can be a business’s most valuable asset and is a vital element of any effective brand protection strategy.
-As such, trade mark registration should be a priority for any business seeking to build a brand, whether in respect of its business name and identity or that of a new product.
+Trade mark registration should be a priority for any business seeking to build a brand, whether in respect of its business name and identity or that of a new product.

-An application to register branding as a trade mark may fail if it is too similar to a pre-existing mark and the owner opposes it.
-Furthermore, your use of such branding may result in infringement proceedings to prevent further use and damages.
+A trade mark application may fail if it is too similar to a pre-existing mark and the owner opposes it.
+If is it similar to existing branding your use of such branding may result in infringement proceedings to prevent further use and damages.
 Both eventualities can have serious consequences.
-You could lose the valuable time and money spent on developing the brand, sacrifice the goodwill associated with it, be forced to destroy stock and have to incur additional time and expense on rebranding.
-It is, therefore, crucial to check that any proposed branding is not too similar to any already in use at the earliest stages of brand development.
+You could lose the valuable time and money spent on developing the brand, sacrifice the goodwill associated with it, be forced to destroy stock and incur additional time and expense on rebranding.
+It is crucial to check that any proposed branding is not too similar to any already in use at the earliest stages of brand development.
 Trade mark searches are the most important aspect of this process.
 An effective trade mark search will identify pre-existing registered marks that may impact your branding plans and allow you to address the issues at an early stage.

 If your trade mark searches identify a pre-existing mark that may cause problems, our experienced trade mark solicitors can help.
-They will review your plans against the pre-existing registrations and suggest modifications to maximise your chances of registration and minimise those of infringement.
-Further, there may be scope to challenge the pre-existing mark and effect its removal from the Trade Marks Register.
-For example, if the other businesses trade mark has not been used for 5 years since registration, it might be vulnerable to revocation.
-Our trade mark solicitors will consider whether revocation, or any other legal challenge, might apply and act accordingly.
+We will review your plans against the pre-existing registrations and suggest modifications to improve your chances of the registration being successful and minimise the risk of infringement.
+If we believe it is appropriate, we may challenge the pre-existing mark and effect its removal from the Trade Marks Register.
+For example, if the other businesses trade mark has not been used for 5 years since registration, it might be vulnerable to trade mark revocation.
+Our trade mark solicitors will consider whether revocation or any other legal challenge might apply.

-Alternatively, our solicitors might open negotiations with the trade mark owner aimed at reaching a co-existence agreement.
-In a co-existence situation, you are permitted to use the branding in specific circumstances agreed with the other party.
+You might decide to open negotiations with the trade mark owner aimed at reaching a co-existence agreement.
+If you agree to co-exist you will be able to use the branding in specific circumstances.
 For example, you may agree to use your branding only in connection with goods or services that do not overlap with those of the trade mark owner.

 Where can you conduct a trade mark search?